-The authors wish to acknowledge Allen Glazner for critical review of the VFT's scientific content.
-Rachel Atkins, Ryan Petterson, Alberto Pizzi, Nadia Salvatore, and Ben van der Pluijm are thanked for early peer review that improved the VFT's functionality.
-Thank you to Christopher Atchison, Anne Egger, Basil Tikoff, Kurt Burmeister, and Katherine Ryker for spearheading the joint NAGT-IAGD Designing Remote Field Experiences effort.
-Thanks also to participants in the Virtual Class-Related Field Trips working group.
-The authors thank journal peer reviewers Christian Haug Eide and Jessica Helen Pugsley whose suggestions improved the manuscript.
+Acknowledgements.
+The authors wish to acknowledge Allen Glazner, for his critical review of the VFT's scientific content.
+Rachel Atkins, Ryan Petterson, Alberto Pizzi, Nadia Salvatore, and Ben van der Pluijm are thanked, for their early peer review that improved the VFT's functionality.
+Our thanks are extended to Christopher Atchison, Anne Egger, Basil Tikoff, Kurt Burmeister, and Katherine Ryker, for spearheading the joint NAGT-IAGD Designing Remote Field Experiences effort, and to the participants in the Virtual Class-Related Field Trips working group.
+The authors are grateful to the journal peer reviewers, Christian Haug Eide and Jessica Helen Pugsley, whose suggestions improved the paper.